sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  *  Any duplicate init call for a source will return the same instance.
  *
  * Input:
+ *  event_source:
+ *	YANG module pah for event source.
+ *
  *  event_sender
  *      An identity of the sender.
 The event-source+sender is expected to
  *      globally unique.
-This helps with identifying messages missed by receiver
+This helps with identifying events missed by receiver
  *	from a sender.
+ *	Internally publisher adds a sequence number specific to sender+source
+ *	which the receiver may use to compute any missed events.
+The receiver
+ *	strips this sequence number before returning the event to caller.
  *
- *  event_source
- *      All events published with the handle returned by this call is
- *      tagged with this source, transparently.
- *

  * Return
  *  Non NULL handle
  *  NULL on failure
  */

-event_handle_t events_init_publisher(const std::string &event_sender, std::string &event_source);
+event_handle_t events_init_publisher(std::string &event_source, std::string &event_sender);

 /*
  * De-init/free the publisher